David Geddes (cinematographer)

-David A. Geddes (born 1949 in Vancouver, British Columbia) is Canadian cinematographer.
+David A. Geddes (born 1949 in Vancouver, British Columbia) is a Canadian cinematographer.

 Life

 David Geddes studied at Banff School of Fine Arts, the Northern Alberta Institute of Technology and the Simon Fraser University.

 He started his career with documentaries and independent short films.
 In the late 1980s he turned to TV and worked on series such as 21 Jump Street and Beverly Hills, 90210.

 Geddes is a member of the Canadian Society of Cinematographers (CSC) and the American Society of Cinematographers (ASC).

 His son Shane Geddes also works as a cinematographer.